Why do you need a fitness tracker?

 Before purchasing a fitness watch, you must ensure that the device is compatible with the operating system in your smartphone.
 You’ll find that most fitness trackers are generally compatible with devices having iOS 8.0 and above or Android 4.0 and above.
 Even budget fitness trackers like Huawei Band 3 Pro are suitable for iOS and Android.

 Most activity trackers will cost you somewhere between $50 and $300.
-The devices that come with additional advanced features tend to be more expensive, obviously.
-So, it’s best to buy a fitness tracker with features that suit your requirements to justify the cost.
+The smartwatches that come with additional advanced features tend to be more expensive, obviously.
+So, it’s best to buy a fitness tracker with features that suit your requirements to justify the cost (a gps is a must have if you want to be running freely wherever the wind takes you).

 If you just want a device for measuring basic activities and step count, then a less expensive model like the Band 3 Pro is good enough to get the job done.
 But for improving the stride and pace of your run, you need to be looking at a high-end tracker that will help support your goals.